WilCrofter/DBNUpperBound.jl/README.md

 Re-exported SpecialFunctions zeta, gamma, and exported respective aliases, ζ, and Γ. As implemented by the SpecialFunctions package, multiprecision complex arguments are disallowed.
 Multiprecision reals are OK.

-Implemented ξ, its alias xi, Ξ, its alias Xi, and H0.
-Multiprecision complex arguments to ξ, xi, Ξ, Xi are disallowed due to dependence on SpecialFunctions zeta and gamma.
+Implemented ξ, its alias xi, Riemann & Landau's Ξ, ΞRL, its alias XiRL, and H0.
+Multiprecision complex arguments to ξ, xi, ΞRL, XiRL are disallowed due to dependence on SpecialFunctions zeta and gamma.
 Multiprecision arguments to H0 are disallowed.

 Implemented ψ, ϕ, Φ, Ξ<sub>λ</sub> as described in [KKL2009](https://www.sciencedirect.com/science/article/pii/S0001870809001133).

+Tested approximate equalities Ht(0,t)≈1/2*Ξ(0.0,t/2) and Φpm(t)≈1/2*ΦKKL(2*t) which can be deduced from definitions.

 ### TODO:

 * Implement K_tθ and I_tθ, -π/8 < θ < π/8, as described [in first thread](https://terrytao.wordpress.com/2018/01/27/polymath15-first-thread-computing-h_t-asymptotics-and-dynamics-of-zeroes/).
 * Expand docs to include optional parameters.
-* Document ψ, ϕ, Φ, Ξ<sub>λ</sub>.
+* Document ψ, ϕ, ΦKKL, Ξ(λ,z).

 ### Issues: